PHLAK/Splat/README.md

 Pattern::make('foo')->toRegex(Glob::START_ANCHOR | Glob::END_ANCHOR); // Returns '#^foo$#'
 ```

----

-### Escape
+### Pattern Character Escaping

+Sometimes you may have characters in a string that shoulnd't be treated as
+matching expression characters.
+In those situations you can escape any character
+by preceeding it with a backslash (`\`).
+It's also possible to escape glob
-Escape glob pattern characters from a string.
+pattern characters from a string with the `Pattern::escape()` method.

 ```php
 Pattern::escape('What?'); // Returns 'What\?'